 - to provide low-cost mental health services to the adults and children of the Gallatin Valley and beyond

 - to serve as a training facility for graduate students in marriage and family counseling and mental health counseling.
 All graduate student counselors are supervised by university faculty who are licensed mental health professionals

 All requests for services remain confidential, and those services include individual counseling; couple, child and family counseling; career counseling; Parenting Through Divorce workshops; consultations and referrals; and opportunities for continuing professional development and education.

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Counseling program is not different.
 To ensure that you start your application on the right foot, please review the admissions requirements for the Counselingprogram.
-This includes any additional deadlines that the College of Health and Human Development may have aside from the Graduate School, which does practice rolling admissions.
+This includes any additional deadlines that the Department of Health and Human Development may have aside from the Graduate School, which does practice rolling admissions.